thejasvibr/tacost_ms/paper.md

 the remaining 7 mics are placed on the walls of the cave.
 The free-standing points (orange) are  the simulated emission points which form a 'calibration grid' B) The distribution of localisation error.
 The error is the euclidean distance between the predicted and simulated point.
 The localisation error is between 0.07-0.32 m for the given points. \label{Figure 2}](data_for_figures/analysis/fig2_points_and_error.png)

+# Future directions
+`tacost` as it stands is currently written to implement first-order assessment of a tracking system's accuracy.
+The package has been primarily written keeping acoustic signals propagating through air where the velocity of sound is assumed to be constant.
+It may thus also be used to test tracking in radar or underwater sonar systems, contingent on how uniform the medium of wave propagation is over the distances being studied.
+As of version 0.1.0 straight line propagation of signals are simulated, without radial propagation or atmospheric/medium absorption implemented.
+Future releases may include such propagation losses.
+Another important aspect affecting all tracking systems is the directionality of the sensors (microphones) and emitted signals (animal vocalisations, calibration speakers).
+A common problem in acoustic tracking with bats and cetaceans is not being able to track animals because their echolocation calls can be very directional [@Matsuta2013;@Surlykke2012;@Koblitz2016].
+Implementing sensor and source sound directionality will help assessing how many microphones might be required to successfully track animals in their surroundings, and which array geometries are best able to do so.

 # Acknowledgements
 This work was supported by a doctoral fellowship from the German Academic Exchange Service (DAAD) and the International Max Planck Research School for Organismal Biology.